kkibria/dev_cookbook/docs/_topics/flutter.md

 git remote add origin https://gitlab.com/kkibria/<app_name>.git
 ```

-### Add firebase to flutter project
+## Add firebase to tha flutter project

+### Create a firebase project

-* Create a firebase project in firebase console with the `<app_name>` as the project name.
+Create a new firebase project in firebase console with the `<app_name>` as the project name.

 ### Add firebase SDK support dart libraries to flutter project

 Add firebase libraries to the `dependecies` section of `pubspec.yaml` file.

 ```
-name: mypwa
-description: A new Flutter project.

-version: 1.0.0+1

-environment:
-  sdk: ">=2.1.0 <3.0.0"
+...

 dependencies:
-  flutter:
-    sdk: flutter
-  cupertino_icons: ^0.1.2
+  ...

+  # flutter firebase SDK libraries
+  # comment out the ones you dont need
   firebase_auth: ^0.15.4
   firebase_messaging: ^6.0.9
   firebase_database: ^3.1.1
   cloud_firestore: ^0.13.2+2
   firebase_storage: ^3.1.1

-dev_dependencies:
-  flutter_test:
-    sdk: flutter

-flutter:
-  uses-material-design: true
+...
 ```

 ### Webapp with PWA
 PWA support was already added for web platform by `flutter create` command.
+We need to connect flutter web target with a firebase web app.
 * Add an web app to the firebase project.
 * Add a nickname for the `<app_name>_web`.
 * Click on firebase hosting option.
 * Now click on Register button.
-* Add the firebase SDK to `web/index.html` file as instruceted in firebase console.
+* It will show a javascript snippet that will show how to add firebase javascript SDK to `web/index.html`.
+For now we wont add the snippet.
+We will do it later.
 * In the project `Setting > General` tab select Google Cloud Platform \(GCP\) resource location.

-### Coneect the flutter project with firebase.
+### Coneect the flutter web target with firebase webapp.

 Run following firebase CLI command from inside <app_name> directory.